coinmetrics/product-docs/docs/tutorials/MDF_v2-8_overview.md

 set(market_metrics['metric'].to_list())
 ```

+    2024-09-11 15:27:26 WARNING  /catalog/ endpoints will be deprecated in the future.
+Consider using /catalog-v2/ and /reference-data/ endpoints instead.

-    2927 markets with liquidity metric coverage.
+    2933 markets with liquidity metric coverage.